 There are distinct ways to approach user intent.

-Identifying the user’s journey stages can be challenging, but they leave signals through their search behaviour.
-As a content strategist or SEO professional, recognizing and interpreting these signals is of utmost importance.
+It can be hard to find out the stages of the user’s journey, but they usually leave keywords through their search behavior.
+For a content strategist or SEO professional, it is all about recognizing and interpreting these signals.

 Awareness of User Intent:

-During the “Pain Conscious” stage, users conduct broad, short-tail searches as they are aware of their pain, need, want, or desire but unsure of the specific solution or provider.
+At the “Pain Conscious” stage, users make broad, short-tail keyword searches because they are aware of their pain, need, want, or desire but they are not sure about the specific solution or provider.

-In the “Gain Conscious” stage, users have a general understanding of the solution they seek, leading to more narrowed but still top-level searches.
-They remain unsure of the provider.
+In the “Gain Conscious” stage, users have a general idea of what they are looking for, so they narrow down their search but remain top-level.
+They are still unsure of the provider.

-As users progress, they become “Product Conscious” and seek specific product solutions to address their pain.
-Searches become more specific and long-tail.
+As users progress, they will become “Product Conscious” by seeking specific product solutions for their needs.
+Searches also become more specific and longer tail keywords are used.

 Considering Financial Aspects:

-Users enter the “Dollar Conscious” stage when their queries include considerations of cost or financial implications.
+Users reach the “Dollar Conscious” stage when their queries include considerations of cost or financial implications.
 They search for solutions within their budget.

 Understanding user intent at different stages enables tailoring content to their needs, fostering connections, and converting potential customers into loyal ones.

-As users transition to the “Gain or Product-Conscious” stages, their searches shift to terms like “best,” “compare,” and “for,” signalling that they are seeking brands to display their expertise and assist with their recognized pain.
-Highlight brand terms and product names in your content to cater to users in this stage.
+As users move into the “Gain or Product-Conscious” stages, searches shift to terms like “best,” “compare,” and “for,” which indicate that they want to see brands demonstrate their expertise and help them with their identified pain.
+Highlighting brand terms and product names in your content to serve users at this stage will be a good idea.

-At the “Product-Conscious” stage, users’ searches become more specific, featuring product names and categories.
-Tailor your content to highlight specific products, brands, and categories, as users look for detailed information at this point.
+At the “Product-Conscious” stage, users’ searches are more specific in product names and categories.
+You need to tailor your content to highlight specific products, brands, and categories, as users look for detailed information at this point.

 Finally, when users are ready to make a purchase, their searches focus on terms like “buy,” “discount,” and “price.”
-Your content should guide users to product and comparison pages, focusing on these signals to facilitate their decision-making process and encourage conversions.
+Here, your content should direct users to product and comparison pages, and focus on the keywords that drive their decision to facilitate conversions.

 User Intent and Keyword Research

-Keyword research has been a staple in strategic SEO decisions, but it should no longer stand alone.
-Relying solely on keywords for SERP rankings is no longer effective without considering user intent.
+Keyword research has been a staple in strategic SEO decisions, but it can no longer stand on its own.
+It is no longer possible to simply rely on keywords for SERP rankings without considering user intent.

-In the past, SEOs focused on high search volume or seasonal terms, but now we must delve into the “why” behind the searches.
-When conducting keyword research, prioritize delivering value to your audience and addressing their needs throughout the search journey.
+Historically, SEOs have targeted high search volume or seasonal terms, but today we need to look at the “why” behind the search.
+As you perform keyword research, remember your core goal is to add value for your audience and to meet their needs through every step of the search journey.

 Emphasize creating pain-conscious and dollar-conscious content that aligns with user intent.
 Instead of a random collection of terms, adopt intent-based strategies to develop a focused content strategy that caters to user needs.

 Brands can choose to target identified weaknesses in product-conscious content, focus on pain-conscious content, or address gaps across the entire journey.
-By placing user intent as a foundational piece of the puzzle, strategists can gain a broader understanding of the landscape and inform their brand’s strategy more effectively.
+By placing user intent as a foundational piece of the puzzle, strategists can gain a broader understanding of the landscape and better inform their brand’s strategy.

 Step 1: Identify your audience